terramate-io/terramate-docs/cloud/policies/index.md

 ---
 title: Policies in Terramate Cloud
-description: Learn how Terramate Cloud uses policies to manage your infrastructure reliably
+description: Learn how to detect and prevent misconfigurations of your infrastructure resources with policies in Terramate Cloud.
 ---

 # Terramate Cloud Policies

-Terramate Cloud policies help secure your infrastructure by detecting misconfigurations on a per-resource level.
+Policies in Terramate Cloud help secure your infrastructure by detecting misconfigurations on a per-resource level.
 They leverage the industry-standard CIS Benchmarks to automatically analyze your infrastructure as code (IaC) changes and deployed resources.

 ## What Do Policies Do?

 - **Misconfiguration Detection:** Policies inspect each resource for potential security misconfigurations.
 This precise, per-resource analysis helps you catch vulnerabilities early.
-- **Automated Analysis:** When you deploy changes or run scheduled [drift detection](../drift/synchronization-in-automation.md), policies automatically verify that your configurations meet the prescribed security standards.
+- **Automated Analysis:** When you deploy changes or run scheduled [drift detection](../drift/index.md), policies automatically verify that your configurations meet the prescribed security standards.

 ## Introducing the CIS Benchmarks